 Laiva Mine

-The Laiva Gold Mine is an open pit operation located near the town of Raahe in Finland with an 854,000 oz Au M,I&I resource.
-It is fully equipped with turnkey state of the art infrastructure and the ability to process up to 2.2 million tonnes of ore per year.
+The Laiva Gold Mine is an open pit operation located near the town of Raahe in Finland with a historical resource (SRK) of 2moz Au M,I&I. It is fully equipped with turnkey state of the art infrastructure and the ability to process up to 2.2 million tonnes of ore per year.

 Infrastructure